 - 2012 to 2015: The NYJL called for the passage of the Trafficking Victims Protection and Justice Act (TVPJA) to place greater accountability on traffickers and purchasers and to defend survivors of trafficking from prosecution for sex work.
 Governor Andrew Cuomo signed the TVPJA into law, along with seven other bills in the Women’s Equality Act, in late 2015.

 - 2015: NYJL met with state senators, urging them to pass the Paid Family Leave Act.
 This legislation took effect in January 2019.

 - 2017: The NYJL advocated for a bill preventing employers from asking for applicants’ salary histories, a practice that exacerbates the wage gap between white men and people of color, especially women.
 In 2019, the bill became law in New York State.

 - 2018 and 2019: NYJL actively advocated for the passage of the Separation of Children Accountability Reporting (SCAR) Act.
 While this legislation passed the State Senate in May 2019, as of November 2019, the legislation is still under consideration and awaits passage by the full Assembly.

 Be a Voice for your Community • Community Boards

-- Applying to your local Community Board is a great way to become more locally civically engaged and advocate for needed changes in your community!
-See below applications for Community Boards by borough.
+- Applying to your local Community Board is a great way to become more civically engaged and advocate for needed changes in your community!
+See below for more information about Community Boards by borough.